Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Experiments

-For methods based on neighborhood sampling and information aggregation (i.e., the variants of GraphSAGE as well as our proposed methods GAIN and AGAIN), as in GraphSAGE \cite{hamilton_inductive_2017}, we use the rectified linear unit (ReLU) (i.e., $ {\rm max}(0,x) $) as nonlinearity $ \sigma $ in Algorithm ~\ref{alg_1}, and set the maximum search depth as $ K=2 $, with neighborhood sample sizes $ s_{1}=25 $ and $ s_{2}=10 $.
-As mentioned in \cite{hamilton_inductive_2017}, increasing $ K $ beyond 2 leads to marginal accuracy improvement, while large increment can be seen in the corresponding runtime.
-The influence of sample size (i.e., $ s $) on classification accuracy will be discussed in Section ~\ref{para_sty}.
+The PyTorch implementation\footnote{\url{https://github.com/Diego999/pyGAT}} of GAT model is originally transductive.
+We adapt this implementation to calculate the GAT results under inductive scenario.
+The original GraphSAGE variants only have unsupervised and fully-supervised versions.
+We adapt the fully-supervised version to be semi-supervised, which only has a few labeled nodes during training.
+Since the graph structure has already been incorporated in the neighborhood sampling process, similar to GCN~\cite{kipf_semi-supervised_2017}, GraphSAGE variants are directly trained on the supervised loss of labeled nodes, without having to consider the Laplacian regularization.

-\textbf{Figure ~\ref{fig_imple}} shows the implementation details of the architecture of AGAIN presented in \textbf{Figure ~\ref{fig_1}}.
-For GAIN and AGAIN, representation learner, $ f_{\bm{\varphi}}(\cdot) $, is a two-layer graph attention model.
-In both layers, the attention coefficients are calculated using Eq. ~\ref{eq_-1}, with the dimension of the weighting vector $ \bm{a} $ selected in the set $ \left\lbrace 64, 128, 256, 512, 1024, 2048\right\rbrace $.
-For each layer, the dimension of the output vector $ \bm{h}_{v}^{k} $ in Algorithm ~\ref{alg_1} is set as 256 following the setting of \cite{hamilton_inductive_2017}.
-The number of attention heads in every layer is also the same.
-Single-head attention is employed in all cases.

-Label classifier, $ l_{\bm{\psi}}(\cdot) $, is a fully-connected single-layer neural network (i.e., FC layer) followed by a softmax activation.
-Its input and output dimensions are the dimension of embedding vector $ \bm{u}_{v} $ (i.e., 256) and the number of classes in each dataset (i.e., $ C $), respectively.
-Discriminator, $ d_{\bm{w}}(\cdot) $, is a four-layer neural network (i.e., MLP) with the dimensions of three hidden layers set as 1024, 1024, and 256 in sequence.
+\textbf{Figure~\ref{fig_imple}} shows the layer structure of AGAIN.
+GNN encoder, $ f_{\bm{\varphi}}(\cdot) $, is a two-layer graph attention model.
+The dimension of weighting vector, $ \bm{a} $, is selected in the set $ \left\lbrace 64, 128, 256, 512, 1024, 2048\right\rbrace $.
+The output dimension of each layer (i.e., $ \left| \bm{h}_{v}^{k}\right| $ in Algorithm~\ref{alg_1}) is set as 256.
+Node classifier, $ l_{\bm{\psi}}(\cdot) $, is a fully-connected single-layer neural network (i.e., FC layer) followed by a softmax activation.
+Its input and output dimensions are embedding dimension (i.e., $ d=256 $) and the number of classes in each dataset (i.e., $ C $), respectively.
+Discriminator, $ d_{\bm{w}}(\cdot) $, is a four-layer neural network (i.e., MLP), with the dimensions of three hidden layers set as 1024, 1024 and 256 in sequence.
 The output of discriminator is of one dimension, indicating the probability of an input sample to be real.
-We use leaky ReLU activation (i.e., $ {\rm max}(ax,x), a=0.2 $) in the first three layers, and employ sigmoid activation in the output layer.
+We use the leaky ReLU activation (i.e., $ \sigma(x)={\rm max}(0.2x,x) $) in the first three layers, and employ a sigmoid activation in the output layer.
 The default prior of AGAIN is a multivariate Gaussian distribution $ \mathcal N(\pmb{0},10^{p}\pmb{I}) $.
 The dimension of a prior sample is the same as embedding dimension $ d $.
-Power exponent, $ p $, is swept in the set $ \left\lbrace -2, -1, 0, 1, 2\right\rbrace $.
+Power exponent, $ p $, is swept in the set $ \left\lbrace -4, -2, 0, 2, 4\right\rbrace $.